See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 In July 2009 Southeast Missouri State University received a two million dollar, five-year Title III Strengthening Institutions grant from the U.S. Department of Education to enhance learning experiences in the life sciences through a combination of facilities investments, faculty development and course redesigns.

-From October 2009 through September 2014, the College of Science, Technology and Agriculture, the Department of Biology, the Department of Facilities Management, the Center for Scholarship on Teaching and Learning, and the Southeast Missouri University Foundation are collaborating, and contracting with external professionals as needed, to carry-out the four interrelated components of Southeast's Title III Project.
+From October 2009 through September 2014, the College of Science, Technology and Agriculture, the Department of Biology, the Department of Facilities Management, the Center for Scholarship in Teaching and Learning, and the Southeast Missouri University Foundation collaborated, and contracted with external professionals as needed, to carry-out the four interrelated components of Southeast's Title III Project.

 The Project's first-year focus was on improving two teaching laboratories, curricula and pedagogy for the teaching of anatomy and physiology.
 Approximately 800 students yearly enroll in Anatomy and Physiology I and II which are required courses for students pursuing majors in Nursing, Dietetics, Athletic Training, Health Management, Biology Education and pre-professional programs such as Pre-Physical Therapy, Pre-Chiropractic Medicine, Pre-Pharmacy and Pre-Physician Assistant.